digime/digime-sdk-nodejs/guides/reauthorize.md

-If you are getting error `The token (refresh_token) is invalid` you will need to call getReauthorizeUrl method:
+If you are getting error `The token (refresh_token) is expired` you will need to call getReauthorizeUrl method:

 ### What are the steps?

-* Getting a reauthorization URL and a code verifier from getReauthorizeUrl method.
+* Getting a reauthorization URL and a code verifier from the `getReauthorizeUrl` method.
-* Redirecting the user to this reauthorization URL recived from getReauthorizeUrl method as well.
+* Redirecting the user to the reauthorization URL received from the `getReauthorizeUrl` method.
-* Exchanging the result for fresh user access token.
+* Exchanging the result for a fresh user access token..

 ## Getting a authorization URL and a code verifier